open-make/airtrack-doc-website/PixyCamConfig.md

-# Configuration of the PixyCam 2
+# Electronics part 3: Configuration of the PixyCam 2